-The Secondary Education Associate of Science (AS) or Associate of Arts (AA) degree focuses on completing the first two years of a four-year college program.
-The 60 total credit hours of coursework for the Secondary Education AS or AA degree* is comparable to the freshmen and sophomore years of study.
+The Secondary Education Associate of Science (AS) degree focuses on completing the first two years of a four-year college program.
+The 60 total credit hours of coursework for the Secondary Education AS degree is comparable to the freshmen and sophomore years of study.
 Forty-one of these hours are general education courses and 19 hours are in the secondary education area of emphasis.

 In planning the courses to be taken at Nashville State, students should do the following:

 The Special Education Associate of Science (AS) is a Tennessee Transfer Pathway (TTP) degree designed for for students who plan to become licensed teachers in special education and teach children with special needs in grades pre-k through twelve.

 The Special Education AS TTP is recommended as the degree of choice for those planning to transfer to one of the Tennessee Board of Regents universities.
 The Special Education AS TTP graduate will be prepared to enter the four-year university at the junior level.